 Until now, this Lookalike function could only be used to look for users in the same country.
-But this limitation has now disappeared: you can now use the tool to search for users with common characteristics in other countries, making internationalization strategies significantly easier to set in motion.
+But this limitation has now disappeared.
+You can now use the tool to search for users with common characteristics in other countries, making international strategies significantly easier to set in motion.

-- To create a lookalike audience, the original database must have at least 100 people of the same country.
+- To create a lookalike audience, the original database must have at least 100 people from the same country.

 - You do not need to have anyone from the country you are trying to target in your original audience.
 For example, if your original audience is made up of 5000 people in the USA, you can use it to create a lookalike audience in Canada or the United Kingdom.

-Last but not least, the third new feature in social ads is the ability to target your ads at a global audience, make it even easier to internationalize campaigns.
-Before now, Facebook Ads only allowed you to segment your campaigns by country, meaning that global campaigns had to be created manually, causing discrepancies in the algorithm.
+Last but not least, the third new feature in social ads is the ability to target your ads at a global audience, making it even easier to launch international campaigns.
+Before, Facebook Ads only allowed you to segment your campaigns by country, meaning that global campaigns had to be created manually, causing discrepancies in the algorithm.